ESMValGroup/dummydata/README.md

 # dummydata
 A dummy data generator for the use in testing

-The current implementation creates a NetCDF file with three dimensions and some random data.
-The tests are written using pytest.
+The current implementation creates a NetCDF file two or three dimensions.

+## Installation

+### Classical way

+1. clone the repository
+2. run `python setup.py install`

+## Using pip

+  > pip install dummydata

+## Using conda

+> conda install [-n YOURENV] -c conda-forge dummydata